ECESeniorDesign/greenhouse-webservice/README.md

 ## Running the webservice

-Invoke `python app/webservice.py` and navigate to "http://localhost:5000"
+Invoke `make server` and navigate to "http://localhost:5000"

+## Starting the Interactive Console

+Invoke `make console`

 ## Running tests